 Plans & Pricing

-TubeBuddy has four plans, including Free, Pro, Star, and Legend.
+TubeBuddy has five plans, including Free, Pro, Star, Legend, and Enterprise.
 Coupons and discounts are available for channels with less than 1,000 subscribers, annual billing, multiple channels, and nonprofit entities.
-For example, the pro plan costs $9 monthly but can be as low as $3.60 for a 60 percent discount.
+For example, the pro plan costs $9 monthly but can cost as little as $3.60 for a 60 percent discount.

 - Pro: $9/monthly